 Plate glass: Flat glass produced by grinding and polishing to create parallel plane surfaces affording excellent vision.
 Although the term is still used commonly, most window glass is now produced using the float process.
 See float glass.

-Pre-hanger: A company, which buys doors, framing, hardware, glass lites, and other components, and prepares (or pre-hangs) the unit for installation.
+Pre-hanger: A company that buys doors, framing, hardware, glass lites, and other components, and prepares (or pre-hangs) the units for installation.